CldStlkr/morph-rt/README.md

 I'm building a real-time operating system kernel to understand how these systems work under the hood.
 Starting with the basics: task scheduling, memory management, and inter-process communication.

-**Current status:** Circular buffer implementation complete, working on task management.
+**Current status:** Task implementation complete, working on task scheduling.

 ## Structure